 (Rev. 20:10) No quarter and no mercy would be shown these fallen ones who have become all that is evil.
 (Rev. 5:6-9) True enough, it is the Lamb as it had been slain but this time Jesus' face is shining like the sun, He is dressed in light and He radiates (Rev. 20:10) danger and (John 10:18) power as He strides (Mark 1:23-25 & 5:1-18 esp.
 V.12) toward the shrinking, horrified devils.
 The light He radiates is very painful upon them but they are afraid to move.

-The driver never knew what an awful, rotted, stench of death permeated every part of Satan's kingdom of darkness because in the presence of the light of the Prince of heaven one can only smell the fragrance of the flowers of heaven thus the driver could not understand why the devils gagged, smothered and heaved in what they considered the stench of goodness emanating from the light.
+The driver never knew what an awful, rotted, stench of death permeated every part of Satan's kingdom of darkness because in the presence of the light of the (Isa.
+9:6) Prince of heaven one can only smell the fragrance of the flowers of heaven thus the driver could not understand why the devils gagged, smothered and heaved in what they considered the stench of goodness emanating from the light.
 Their cold spiritual hearts were assaulted by the hated music of children shrieking with laughter.

 No explanation is offered and none is needed when His cold ringing voice speaks: (Rev. 1:18) “Give me the keys of hell and death, now!”
 With lowered head and averted eyes; with cringing, shrinking, craven, drooling, servitude Satan hands over the keys.
 The Royal Chariot thunders away and it is dark again.
 There is silence in the darkness, Satan, the devil, is writhing in shame.
-He won't meet the other, lesser devils' eyes and his hand waves them away from him.
+He will not meet the other, lesser devils' eyes and his hand waves them away from him.

 (Acts 4:10-12) JESUS is the only name under heaven by which salvation can be obtained.
 (John 6:44) "No man can come to me, except the Father which hath sent me DRAW him."
 (John 12:32-33) Jesus said; "And I, if I be lifted up from the earth, will draw ALL men unto me."
 (Rom.
 10:8-17 esp.
 V.17) A person must "hear" and "believe" God's word concerning Jesus Christ before they can be saved.
 (Eph.
 2:1-22 esp.
 V.8) The "faith" to be saved is a gift from God.
 SO: To obtain salvation any person must be "drawn" by God, "hear" and "believe" God's word about Jesus, be given the "faith" to be saved by God and only then can they obtain eternal salvation.